Up to a fifth of US milk supply could be infected with traces of bird flu

 One in five retail samples of commercial milk has traces of bird flu, the Food and Drug Administration (FDA) said this week.

-The H5N1 strain of avian flu was first detected in Texas herds in March — and it has since been found in more than three dozen herds in eight states, according to the US Department of Agriculture.
+The H5N1 strain of avian flu was first detected in Texas herds in March — and it has since been found in more than three dozen herds in nine states, according to the US Department of Agriculture.
+The ninth state, Colorado, detected its first known case on Friday.

 “The agency continues to analyze this information; however, the initial results show about 1 in 5 of the retail samples tested are ... positive ... with a greater proportion of positive results coming from milk in areas with infected herds,” the FDA said.